 Q. From where can I authenticate Aadhar Number?

 A. The request to authenticate Aadhaar can be placed at the point of service delivery by various agencies.
 Some of these are self-service kiosks whereas others are operator-managed.
 Examples of such authentication points are FPS shops, bank terminals, NREGA centres, etc.

-Q. Can a US citizen apply for Aadhaar Card?
+Q. Can a US citizen apply for Aadhar Card?

-A. If the concerned US citizen resides in India, he can apply for an Aadhar card.
+A. If the concerned US citizen is residing in India for the past 182 days continuously or in parts in a year, he can apply for an Aadhar card.
 But the card can be used only in India and should not be considered as the proof of Indian citizenship.

-Q. How can I know if my Aadhaar number is linked with my bank account?
+Q. How can I know if my Aadhar number is linked with my bank account?

 A. UIDAI has provided a facility to check whether a bank account is linked with Aadhaar or not.
 Users can visit https://resident.uidai.gov.in/bank-mapper and login using their Aadhaar number and OTP to check the linkage.